eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Introduction

-In its design, eLLM introduces two types of virtual tensor, which decouple the virtual address space of tensor objects from underlying physical memory chunks.
-Building upon this tensor abstraction, eLLM designed the elastic memory mechanism that dynamically adjusts memory allocation through inflation and deflation operations.
-Additionally, it leverages the CPU as an extensible buffer for GPU memory, enhancing memory flexibility and alleviating GPU memory pressure.
-Finally, eLLM proposes a lightweight scheduling strategy that optimizes memory allocation, task scheduling, and resource transitions by coordinating elastic memory management.
-Extensive evaluations across diverse models and workloads demonstrate eLLM’s substantial improvements, achieving up to a 2.32$\times$ increase in offline inference throughput.
+\textbf{Our solution.} We propose \textbf{\texttt{eLLM}}, an elastic memory management framework.
+As Figure~\ref{fig:isolation}(c) shows, at the logical level, eLLM introduces unified virtual tensors that treat KV caches and activation tensors as independent logical entities at the same abstraction level, enabling tailored memory management strategies for their distinct access patterns.
+At the physical level, eLLM implements elastic memory mechanisms through inflation and deflation operations to dynamically adjust memory allocation.
+As illustrated in Figure~\ref{fig:intro}, activations and KV caches can mutually "borrow" memory from each other, achieving approximately 20\% throughput improvement and demonstrating the effectiveness of our elastic memory management.
+Additionally, eLLM leverages CPU memory as an extensible buffer for GPU memory, enhancing memory flexibility and alleviating GPU memory pressure.
+Finally, eLLM incorporates a lightweight scheduling strategy that coordinates elastic memory management to optimize memory allocation, task scheduling, and resource transitions.
+Extensive evaluation across diverse models and workloads demonstrates that eLLM achieves significant performance improvements, with inference throughput gains up to 2.32$\times$.